MarkusGarmeister/SE19/README.md

 ##Packages

 For the register and login process I used the passport module.
 I used the local strategy for the authentification and for encrypting the password I used the crypto module from node.
+For the database I used an object documented database MongoDB.
+I deployed the database on MongoDBAtlas